troychaplin/priority-plus-navigation/README.md

 1. **On page load**: The script measures all navigation items
 2. **Mobile detection**: Automatically detects if WordPress is in hamburger/responsive mode and disables Priority Nav to avoid conflicts
 3. **Overflow detection**: Calculates how many items fit in available space
 4. **Item distribution**:
    - Visible items stay in the main navigation
    - Overflow items move to the "More" dropdown
-   - At least one item always remains visible
+   - All items can overflow when space is insufficient
 5. **Submenu handling**: Items with submenus in the dropdown are converted to accessible accordions that respect the Core Navigation "Open on click" setting
 6. **Responsive updates**: ResizeObserver automatically recalculates on viewport changes
 7. **Smooth transitions**: Uses `requestAnimationFrame` for optimal performance

+For detailed technical documentation, see [docs/how-it-works.md](docs/how-it-works.md) and [docs/architecture.md](docs/architecture.md).

 ## Development